WeiChiaChang/stacks-cli/README.md

 ?
 Which website stack do you wanna browse ?
 ```

-Cope & Paste the URL of the webiste you wanna analyze:
+Copy & Paste the URL of the webiste you wanna analyze:
 ```shell
 https://www.cloudflare.com/
 ```